Are you wondering why travel to Italy? You landed in the right place. Here we give you many good reasons to visit Italy any time, any season.

 This being said, the architecture worth seeing in Italy is not only the royal palaces and noble villas but also the private houses.
 Each and every region and city you will explore, from Sicily up to Trentino Alto Adige, will have a different architectural style.
 This is what makes the whole country beautiful and gives harmony to its streets.

 Partially connected to the point above, Italy has also a huge historical heritage.
-In this, too, different region different past.
+In this, too, different regions have a different past.

 If you are a history buff, you will definitely be spoiled for choice on the places to visit in Italy, but even if you want a diverse holiday and devote only some days to historic sites, this is one of the most fulfilling reasons to visit Italy.

 Alongside a huge cultural diversity, in Italy, you will find also a great diversity of natural landscapes.
-Despite being a small country, it boasts an incredible diversity of natural landscapes: in one region you have stunning beaches (see Sardinia), in one mighty mountain peaks that attract ski fans all winter (Trentino Alto Adige, Piedmont or Friuli Venezia Giulia).
+Despite being a small country, it boasts an incredible diversity of natural landscapes: in one region you have stunning beaches (see Sardinia), in one mighty mountain peaks that attract ski fans all winter like the Dolomites of Trentino Alto Adige and Veneto, or the Alps in Valle d’Aosta.

 One region is all about soft rolling hills (I’m thinking about Tuscany here), and another is a thin stretch of rugged coast and steep mountains, just like France-bordering Liguria.

-In every region, there are religious festivals and “sagre“, food fairs where the focus is on a particular dish or ingredient, from the sagra of the mushroom to one of the ravioli dumplings to the one of the asparagus!
+In every region, there are religious festivals and “sagre“, food fairs where the focus is on a particular dish or ingredient, from the sagra of the mushroom to one of the ravioli dumplings to the one of the asparagus.
+If this is not one of the reasons to visit Italy, I don’t know what is.

-Linked to all the points above, overall Italy hides beauty around every corner.
+Linked to all the points above, beauty hiding around every corner is one of the favorite reasons to visit Italy.
 Medieval towns, Roman cities, lakes, mountains, Italy is pretty all around and truly heaven for photographers.

 This is also one of the reasons why tourists visit Italy more than once.
 Let’s say you traveled to Rome and you liked the Italian vibe but the capital is way too hectic for your next holiday.
 Problem easily solved, next trip can be to Sardinia, Sicily or some Tuscan countryside.

-Among all European or western countries, planning a trip to Italy is not that expensive.
+Among all European or western countries, one of the best reasons to visit Italy is that it is not that expensive.
 Prices vary depending on the cities and regions, and obviously on the season.
-Being popular for beaches and sea resorts, Sardinia and Sicily are more expensive during summer especially for hotels and renting a house.
+Being popular for beaches and sea resorts, Sardinia and Sicily are more expensive during summer, especially for hotels and renting a house.

 In Rome, prices also change depending on the season, even though being popular all year round, the difference is less than in other places.
 The same applies to other big tourist draws like Venice and Florence, always listed among the places to visit in Italy.